lcherone/lxc-query/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue before submitting your pull request.

- - If you would like to simply add addtional adverbs, adjectives or animal names just open an issue with your proposed additions.

 Please use https://standardjs.com/ coding style.

 ## Pull Request Process